Stunning Before & After Photos

 Once at home, be sure to closely follow the healing and care instructions provided to you by Dr. Steinberg.
 You will meet with her several times during the recovery process, and at each appointment, she will tell you when you can begin to return to your normal activities, such as going to work and doing regular exercise.

 Some swelling, slight pain, and discomfort is to be expected as you recover.
 Wearing a compression garment and using ice as needed can help reduce some symptoms.
 You will also be prescribed pain medications to improve your comfort.
+You may have to wear a surgical bra after breast reconstruction.

 Restore your comfort and confidence with breast construction surgery.

-What Are the Possible Risks and Complications of Breast Reconstruction?
+What Are the Possible Risks and Complications?

 What type of breast reconstruction is best?